cysouw/diathesis/text/c06_prepositions.md

 d.
 Der König wartet auf seinem alten Thron auf seinen neuen Thron.
 :::

-The possibility of a *da+Präposition, dass* paraphrase for governed prepositional phrases has a parallel in question-constructions with *wo(r)+Preposition* [@next a].
+The possibility of a *da(r)+Präposition, dass* paraphrase for governed prepositional phrases has a parallel in question-constructions with *wo(r)+Preposition* [@next a].
 In contrast, the local interpretation of a prepositional phrase is questioned with a bare question word *wo* [@next b].

 ::: ex
 a.
 Worauf wartet der König?
 b.
 Wo wartet der König?
 :::

-Some prepositional phrases without the option of a *da+Präposition, dass* paraphrase still have a special status as an argument-like role of a verb, namely when they can be substituted by a case-marked constituent.
+Some prepositional phrases without the option of a *da(r)+Präposition, dass* paraphrase still have a special status as an argument-like role of a verb, namely when they can be substituted by a case-marked constituent.
 This is typical for antipassive alternations like [@next a], in which the accusative role *den Bären* can alternatively be expressed by a prepositional phrase *auf den Bären* with a difference in affectedness of the object, see [@sec:prepositions-accusative-antipassive].
 In this situation the prepositional phrase cannot be replaced by a *darauf, dass* phrase, so it is not a governed preposition.
 However, because of the alternation with a case marked constituent, this participant (viz. *Bär*) is still an argument.
 Not all prepositional phrases allow such an alternation, notably most local expressions do not [@next b].
 However, there are also some distinctly local expressions that still allow for an antipassive alternation [@next c].
 In general, the semantic content is not a suitable definition of argument status.

 ::: ex
 a.
 Ich schieße auf den Bären. \